 Forward-type converter

 A type of non-resonant converter.
-The switching element configuration is multi-transistor, the oscillation method is externally excited, and the control method is PWM.
-It is an isolated converter with a transformer between the primary and secondary sides.
+It is a transformer-isolated converter with multiple switch elements, a driven oscillation method, and PWM control.
 It is mainly used as an AC-DC converter.
-The structure isolates the primary and secondary sides of a step-down converter using a transformer.
-Its basic operation is the same as a step-down converter, functioning as a constant voltage power supply circuit that maintains a stable output voltage by adjusting the pulse width according to input voltage fluctuations.
-On the secondary side, the average output voltage is rectified using a choke coil.
-This structure is also similar to a flyback converter with an added choke coil.
-Though it requires more windings, it is highly efficient and has relatively good high-frequency switching performance.
-Since it includes a transformer, the output voltage can be boosted above the input voltage by adjusting the turns ratio.
-When the switch is turned off, a high kickback voltage is applied to the switch, so it is necessary to limit this voltage below the rated threshold using components like a snubber.
-It is widely used in general circuits of electrical and electronic equipment with higher power than flyback converters, ranging from low to high-capacity power supplies.
+The structure is such that the primary and secondary sides of a step-down converter are isolated by a transformer.
+Its basic operation is the same as that of a step-down converter, serving as a constant voltage power supply circuit that keeps the output voltage stable by changing the pulse width in response to input voltage variations.
+On the secondary side, the output voltage is rectified to its average value using a choke coil.
+It also has a structure similar to a flyback converter with an added choke coil.
+Although it requires many windings, it offers relatively superior high-frequency switching characteristics due to its high efficiency.
+Since one transformer is incorporated, it can output a higher voltage than the input voltage by boosting through the turns ratio.
+When the switch is off, a large kickback voltage is applied to the switch, so it is necessary to use components such as transient voltage suppressors to keep the voltage within the withstand limit.
+Compared to flyback converters, it is widely used as a small to large-capacity power supply in general circuits for electric and electronic devices with larger power demands.